 In 2019, the Asylum Service carried out screenings of vulnerabilities at the First Reception Centre, Pournara.
 However, these were not full assessments and the results indicated that cases were going on unidentified.
 From March 2019 until present, the Cyprus Refugee Council also carried out vulnerability assessments at the Centre using relevant UNHCR tools and through this process identified a significant number of vulnerable persons that were referred to the responsible authorities.
 Such referrals led to cases of vulnerable persons being allocated to specialised examiners at the Asylum Service, as well as priority given to such cases.
 However, this has not led to an assessment and provision of any special receptions needs.

 During 2020, efforts were made to set up a comprehensive vulnerability assessment procedure in Pournara Centre by the Asylum Service, EASO, UNHCR, and CyRC.
-New referrals to the Centre are screened against vulnerabilities, and relevant reports are shared with the Asylum Service and Social Welfare Services.
-Vulnerability assessments are currently conducted in the Centre by 6 professionals, deployed by UNHCR (1), CYRC (1), and Talos (3) (sub-contractor of Asylum Service).
-Moreover, EASO deployed a total of 3 vulnerability experts and 1 vulnerability assistant in Cyprus in 2020.
-The latter was still present as of 14 December 2020, as well as one vulnerability expert.
+Currently, new referrals to the Centre are screened against vulnerabilities, and relevant reports are shared with the Asylum Service and Social Welfare Services.

 For the purpose of receiving proper education, the needs of children with disabilities are identified and assessed by the Ministry of Education in light of their obligation towards children with special needs.

 The operation of all shelters is monitored by the Social Welfare Services and three of them are managed directly by the NGO “Hope for Children” CRC Policy Centre (HfC) following the relevant agreement between the State and the organisation.
 The latter has been running the Nicosia male Youth Home since 2014 and in 2019 took over the management of two more shelters in Larnaca.
-It should be noted that in 2020 due to structural concerns surrounding the building of one of the male youth centres operated by HfC, the children residing there were transferred to the other male shelter operated by HfC, which has consequently limited available spaces in shelters.
-Efforts are underway to identify a building to house the shelter.
+It should be noted that in 2020, due to structural concerns surrounding the building of one of the male youth centres operated by HfC, the children residing there were transferred to the other male shelter operated by HfC, which has consequently limited available spaces in shelters.
+Despite efforts to identify a suitable building, the shelter remained inoperable throughout 2021.

-The actual number of unaccompanied children hosted in each shelter as of the end of 2020 is shown in the table below:
+The actual number of unaccompanied children hosted in each shelter as of the end of 2020 is shown in the table below.
+Information was not provided for 2021.

 |Shelter||City||Number of residents||Capacity|